About

 Dentist Overview - Preparation - Specialty Areas - Day In The Life -

-Earnings - Employment - Career Path Forecast - Professional Organizations - Overview PDF - Overview PowerPoint - Overview Podcast
+Earnings - Employment - Career Path Forecast - Professional Organizations

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, employment of dentists is projected to grow nine percent through 2016, about as fast as the average for all occupations.
 The demand for dental services is expected to continue to increase.
-The overall population is growing, particularly the number of older people, which will increase the demand for dental care.
-As members of the baby-boom generation advance into middle age, a large number will need complicated dental work, such as bridges.
+The overall U.S. population is growing, and the elderly segment of the population is growing even faster; these phenomena will increase the demand for dental care.
+Many members of the baby-boom generation will need complicated dental work.

 Dentists will increasingly provide care and instruction aimed at preventing the loss of teeth, rather than simply providing treatments such as fillings.
 Improvements in dental technology also will allow dentists to offer more effective and less painful treatment to their patients.

 Demand for dental services tends to follow the business cycle, primarily because these services usually are paid for either by the patient or by private insurance companies.
-As a result, during slow times in the economy, demand for dental services can decrease; dentists may have difficulty finding employment, or if already in an established practice, they may work fewer hours because of reduced demand.
+As a result, during slow times in the economy, demand for dental services can decrease; consequently, dentists may have difficulty finding employment, or if already in an established practice, they may work fewer hours because of reduced demand.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.